| Author |

 Hi everyone,

-I think the suspicion is going in the right direction.
-If he injects fuel and it still doesn't start, then when it does start later, he would definitely have a large cloud of smoke coming from the exhaust.
+I think the assumption is going in the right direction.
+If he injects fuel and it doesn't start, then when it does start later, he would definitely see a large cloud of smoke coming from the exhaust.

-I don't think the fuel pump can run so slowly during starter operation that a diesel puddle accumulates on the piston.
+I don't think the fuel pump can run so slowly during starting that it accumulates a diesel puddle on the piston.

-Maybe we should try a test: cool the ESP with a water hose while the engine and starter are hot, and then see if it starts better.
+Maybe we should try a test: when the engine is hot and the starter is engaged, use a water hose to cool the ESP, and then see if it starts better.

 |